JakeWendling/COE332/homework06/README.md

 This Flask application is used for querying, storing, and returning information from the HGNC Gene data set.

 The data used in this program can be found at [this link](https://www.genenames.org/download/archive/).
 This data is found in an json file and contains a dictionary of data for thousands of different genes.
+It contains data such as, gene symbols, names, aliases, families, and more.
+An extended description of the data can be found in the above link.

 ## Installation